esp8266/Arduino/doc/reference.rst

 ``analogWriteRange(new_range)``.

 PWM frequency is 1kHz by default.
 Call ``analogWriteFreq(new_frequency)`` to change the frequency.
 Valid values are from 100Hz up to 40000Hz.

 The ESP doesn't have hardware PWM, so the implementation is by software.
-With one PWM output at 40KHz, the cpu is already rather loaded.
-The more PWM outputs used, and the higher their frequency, the closer you get to the CPU limits.
+With one PWM output at 40KHz, the CPU is already rather loaded.
+The more PWM outputs used, and the higher their frequency, the closer you get to the CPU limits, and the less CPU cycles are available for sketch execution.

 Timing and delays
 -----------------